rilldata/rill/docs/docs/home/FAQ.md

 ### How do I share my dashboard to other users?

 You will need to [invite users to your organization/project](https://docs.rilldata.com/manage/user-management#option-1---admin-invites-user) or send them a URL for them to [request access to your dashboard](https://docs.rilldata.com/manage/user-management#option-2---user-requests-access).
 If you just want them to see the contents of your dashboard, you can look into using [public URLs](https://docs.rilldata.com/explore/share-url).

-## Rill Cloud Trial

-### What is Rill Cloud Trial?

-We now offer a self serve option for our users using Rill Cloud to get started.
-Before signing up for a [Teams plan](https://www.rilldata.com/pricing), you can create an account and start your free trial.

-### How long does my Rill Cloud Trial last?

-Currently, a Rill Cloud Trial lasts for 30 days.
-If you have any comments or concerns, please reach out to us on our [various platforms](../contact.md)!

-### What is included in the free trial?

-The free trial is locked at 2 projects and up to 10GB of data each.
-You can invite as many users as required.

-### What is project hibernation mean?

-When a project is inactive for a specific number of days, we automatically hibernate the project.
-What this means is that all of your information and metadata is saved and resource consumption will be zero.
-You will need to unhibernate the project to gain access to the dashboard again.
-If the project is hibernated due to payment issues, the project will stay in this state until payment is confirmed.